 We are an internationally-recognized team studying Alzheimer’s disease, Tauopathies and prion disorders.
 Our research builds on the hypothesis that the most promising early diagnostics and disease intervention strategies will emerge from an in-depth understanding of disease etiologies.
 More specifically, the primary objective of our work is to understand (1) how the amyloid precursor protein (APP) gives rise to the Abeta (Aβ) fragment through endoproteolyitc cleavage, (2) how binding of Aβ to the prion protein (PrP) signals to Tau, and (3) how Tau aggregation causes cellular toxicity.
 Highlights of our work are the discovery of key molecular interactions of the γ-secretase, the amyloid precursor protein (APP), the Aβ peptide, PrP, and the Tau protein.
 For both PrP and Tau, the quantitative interactome data we generated were the first to become available, for other bait proteins our analyses were more thorough than previously published studies.

 Dr. Gerold Schmitt-Ulms trained in the laboratory of Nobel Laureate Dr. Stanley Prusiner at the University of California, San Francisco, before joining the Tanz Centre for Research in Neurodegenerative Diseases (Tanz CRND).
-He is an Associate Professor and Graduate Faculty Member of the Department of Laboratory Medicine & Pathology (LM&P) and a Member of the Collaborative Program in Neuroscience (CPIN), University of Toronto.
+He is a Professor and Graduate Faculty Member of the Department of Laboratory Medicine & Pathology (LM&P) and a Member of the Collaborative Program in Neuroscience (CPIN), University of Toronto.